 the doppler effects of redshift in starlight, etc. "The simple interpretation is that all the radiation in the universe, whether it is symmetric or asymmetric, is centered around the Earth.
 All the data show that, as far out as our telescopes can see, space

 is oriented geocentrically."-62

 As far back as the 8th century BC, Isaiah described the earth and the universe as a sphere.
 "It is he that sitteth upon the globe of the earth, and the inhabitants

 thereof are as locusts: he that stretcheth out the heavens as nothing, and spreadeth them out as a tent to dwell in."

 Qui sedet super gyrum terrae et habitatores eius sunt quasi lucustae: qui

-> extendit velut nihilum caelos et expandit eos sicut tabernaculum ad inhabitandum.(61)
+extendit velut nihilum caelos et expandit eos sicut tabernaculum ad inhabitandum.-63

-> from a sphere is lateral to many sets, and many sets of four corners, formed in steps at ninety degrees of the uniform curve around: and all the way around from there is another circle.
-The latitude always makes a longitude, and the longitude always makes
+a sphere is lateral to many sets, and many sets of four corners, formed in steps at ninety degrees of the uniform curve around: and all the way around from there is another circle.
+The latitude always makes a longitude, and the longitude always makes a latitude,

-> If there were an infinite motion, it would have to be instantaneous, curved, and indivisible.
+were an infinite motion, it would have to be instantaneous, curved, and indivisible.
 It would be unlimited and beyond measure.
-Therefore, an infinite motion would have to be supernatural, whereas natural motion cannot occur instantaneously or
+Therefore, an infinite motion would have to be supernatural, whereas natural motion cannot occur instantaneously or remain indivisible.
+Natural

-> just for a look ...
+just for a look ...